NAW125/Detecting_Money_Laundering_Patterns-/README.md

 | Risk Score & Shell Companies Involved    | -0.0193                  | Very weak negative correlation – almost no relationship |
 ---

-These results indicate that there is **no meaningful linear relationship** between these variables.
-For instance, larger transaction amounts are **not necessarily** associated with higher risk scores or more shell companies.
-This suggests that the `Money Laundering Risk Score` may be influenced more by other factors, such as `Industry`, `Country`, or whether the transaction was `Reported by Authority`.
+These results indicate that there is no meaningful linear relationship between these variables.
+Which is further demonstrated by the correlation matrix below.

 ![correlation_newplot](images/correlation_newplot.png)

+This suggests that the `Money Laundering Risk Score` may be influenced more by other categorical factors, such as `Industry`, `Country`, or whether the transaction was `Reported by Authority`.

 ### 9.2.
 Chi-Squared Test Summary

-In order to calculate the relationships with categorical data, we'll explore the Chi Squared test,  which is a statistical method used to determine if there is a significant association between two categorical  variables.
-This test will help us understand if the distribution of one categorical variable differs significantly across the levels of another categorical variable.
+To explore relationships between categorical variables, a Chi-Squared Test of Independence was is used.

 | Category 1        | Category 2              | Chi-Squared Statistic | Degrees of Freedom | P-Value   | Significant? (α = 0.05) |